 User Interface Design

 The User Interface Design stage adds skin to the UX wireframes.
-Colors, buttons, fonts and all other visual aspects of the app come to life in this stage.
+Colors, buttons, fonts, and all other visual aspects of the app come to life in this stage.

-Different colors and button sizes needed to be tested.
+Different colors and button sizes need to be tested.
 User behavior is affected by colors and the position of components on a screen.
 The UI must then be converted into a working prototype using a process similar to our rapid prototyping process and also subjected to user testing.

 Like the UX stage, revisions must be made as needed until you are satisfied.